IrvingZha0/lab-bcos/docs/CNS.md

 ```

 - eth_sendRawTransaction
   The RPC request and response format are exactly the same as before.
-The difference is that the previous hex rlp string changed to:
+While the 'data' field, encoded as RLP HEX string, had been changed as below:

 ```json
 "data": {